edf825/westpac-balance/README.md

 The script will write the authentication token [3] to `~/.westpac-token`.

 Running the `updatebalance.py` script will write the balance of your nominated account to `~/.westpac-balance`.
+I have a cron job which runs this script every hour.

 Security
 --------

 As far as I can tell, this service only lets you check the balance of one nominated account.
-There is no write access, you can't see multiple accounts (not with the same device ID anyway.
+There is no write access; you can't see multiple accounts (not with the same device ID anyway.
 Hmm...).
-Assuming I'm corrent about all this, it should be completely safe to be storing the authentication token in plain text.
+Assuming I'm correct about all this, it should be completely safe to be storing the authentication token in plain text.

 Note
 ----